-Note that administrators and authorized users can leverage Dynamics 365 data, such as phone calls, opportunities, and booked revenue to configure KPIs for use in games.
-The Gamification service does not initiate any calls to Dynamics 365 and only responds to data, such as games where the KPIs are being used, that flows back to Dynamics 365.
+Note that administrators and authorized users can leverage Customer Engagement data, such as phone calls, opportunities, and booked revenue to configure KPIs for use in games.
+The Gamification service does not initiate any calls to Customer Engagement and only responds to data, such as games where the KPIs are being used, that flows back to Customer Engagement.

 An administrator can also enable the Gamification TV stream to be made public.
 Game managers who set up Gamification TV streams and enable public streaming will allow for the TV stream to be viewed by anyone on the Internet who has the stream link.

-An administrator can subsequently remove the Gamification functionality by uninstalling this solution from the Dynamics 365 organization.
+An administrator can subsequently remove the Gamification functionality by uninstalling this solution from the Dynamics 365 for Customer Engagement organization.

 Azure components and services that are involved with Gamification are detailed in the following sections.

 Note: For more information about additional Azure service offerings, see the Microsoft Azure Trust Center.